frankricardo35/advanced-database-and-technology/Advanced-Database exam/README.md

     CONNECT TO BranchDB_B IDENTIFIED BY "B_pwd1"
     USING '//localhost:1521/XE';
 ```
+### Explanation
+- This establishes communication between the two schemas.
+- It allows BranchDB_A to query tables in BranchDB_B just like local tables.
+### Screenshots
 ![create_database_link.png](screenshots/create_database_link.png)

--
-    2. Run remote SELECT on Project@proj_link showing up to 5 sample rows.
+- 2. Run remote SELECT on Project@proj_link showing up to 5 sample rows.

 ```sql
 -- Run remote SELECT on Project@proj_link showing up to 5 sample rows.
 SELECT COUNT(*) AS project_rows_in_B
 FROM Project_B@DBLINK_TO_B;
 ```
+### Explanation
+- We test that the link is working by counting rows in a remote table.
+- If a number appears, the connection is successful.
+### Screenshots
 ![count_from_database_link.png](screenshots/count_from_database_link.png)

--
-    3. Run a distributed join: local Expense_A (or base Expense) joined with remote Assignment@proj_link returning3.
+-3.
+Run a distributed join: local Expense_A (or base Expense) joined with remote Assignment@proj_link returning3.
 Run
        a distributed join: local Expense_A (or base Expense) joined with remote Assignment@proj_link returning

 ```sql